thingnoy/dotfiles/README.md

 ## Manual tasks (One-time per machine)

 - macOS
-  - Run Setapp installer manually after the `brew` script is run.
   - Login to App Store before running (If not `mas` will skip installation and open the App Store for you)

 ## Features